 5 Uses of Powdered Herbs and How to Make Them

-This week I want to share a new way to use herbs.
-One that creates a perfect base for some of my favorite topical formulations.
+This week, I want to share a new way to use herbs, creating the perfect base for some of my favorite topical formulations.
 It might seem basic, but some of the best things are!
-I am sharing three ways to create powdered herbs and five ways to use them.
-This fast and easy form of herbal processing is an essential skill for the budding herbalist to learn!
+Here, I’ll share three ways to create powdered herbs and five ways to use them.
+This fast and easy form of herbal processing is an essential skill for budding herbalists.

-You might be asking why you might want to use powdered herbs?
-I find the practice useful when I want to gain the full effect of the plant I'm using.
-You see, when you grind the plant it mechanically breaks down the plant parts helping to release the goodness inside.
+You might be wondering why you should use powdered herbs.
+I find it useful when I want to gain the full effect of the plant I'm using.
+Grinding the plant mechanically breaks down the plant parts, helping to release the goodness inside.
 This is especially important for hard plant material like roots.
-Whenever I use roots or stems in a tea or tincture I always grind them down first to aid in the extraction process.
-Other plant parts like leaves and flowers usually contain a higher amount of volatile oils, aka essential oils.
-When you grind the leaves and flowers into a powder more of these essential oils are able to be released!
-Powdered rose petals are my favorite addition to face masks as they are wonderful for the skin and the powder allows for a gentle exfoliation.
+Whenever I use roots or stems in tea or tincture, I grind them first to aid in the extraction process.
+Leaves and flowers usually contain a higher amount of volatile oils, aka essential oils.
+Powdering these parts releases more of these oils, enhancing their benefits.
+Powdered rose petals, for example, are perfect for face masks, providing gentle exfoliation and skin benefits.

 Array of powdered herbs

-Before we get into the different ways to use powdered herbs let's break down a few different ways to powderize your plants.
-The main goal is to create a uniform powder that has sufficiently broken up the plant matter to release the medicine within.
-Whenever you are making powdered herbs you need to make sure that your plant matter is completely dry.
-Fresh plant material has too much water and when grinded ends up making more of a paste.
+Before diving into the uses, let’s break down a few methods to powderize your plants.
+The goal is to create a uniform powder that has sufficiently broken up the plant matter to release the medicinal properties.
+Ensure your plant matter is completely dry, as fresh material with too much water will turn into a paste when ground.

 Mortar and Pestle

-To grind your herbs using a mortar and pestle just add a small amount to the mortar and use the pestle to grind the herb until you get the consistency you want.
+How to: Add a small amount to the mortar and use the pestle to grind the herb until you reach the desired consistency.

 • Can only make a small amount at a time